numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

     >>> a
     array(list([1, [2]]), dtype=object)

-Further, without a well defined type, functions such as ``isnan()`` or ``conjugate()`` do not necessarily work for example for an array holding decimal values since they cannot be specialized for :class:`decimal.Decimal`.
+Without a well defined type, functions such as ``isnan()`` or ``conjugate()`` do not necessarily work, but can work for a :class:`decimal.Decimal`.
-To improve this situation it seems desirable to make it easy to create object dtypes that represent a specific python datatype and stores its object inside the array in form of pointers.
+To improve this situation it seems desirable to make it easy to create object dtypes that represent a specific python datatype and stores its object inside the array in the form of pointer to python `PyOjbect`.
-Unlike most datatypes, Python objects require reference counting.
+Unlike most datatypes, Python objects require garbage collection.
-This means that additional methods to increment/decrement references and visit all objects must be defined.
+This means that additional methods to handle references and visit all objects must be defined.
-In practice, for most use cases it is sufficient to limit the creation of such datatypes so that all functionality related to Python references is private to NumPy.
+In practice, for most use cases it is sufficient to limit the creation of such datatypes so that all functionality related to Python C-level references is private to NumPy.

 Creating NumPy datatypes that match builtin Python objects also creates a few problems that require more thoughts and discussion.